-An average of 77 women die of a heart attack per day.
-Presently there are around 275,000 female heart attack survivors living in the UK today – many of these women will be living with heart failure as a consequence of their heart attack.
+In the UK around 100 women are admitted to hospital with a heart attack per day.
+There are around 380,000 female heart attack survivors living in the UK today - many of these women will be living with heart failure as a consequence of their heart attack.
 The longer a heart attack is left undiagnosed and untreated, the more the heart muscle can be irreversibly damaged.

 Dr Chris Gale, Associate Professor of Cardiovascular Health Sciences and Honorary Consultant Cardiologist at the University of Leeds who worked on the study, said: “We need to work harder to shift the perception that heart attacks only affect a certain type of person.
 Typically, when we think of a person with a heart attack, we envisage a middle aged man who is overweight, has diabetes and smokes.
 This is not always the case; heart attacks affect the wider spectrum of the population – including women.”